Christoph, Duke of Württemberg

 Christoph of Württemberg (12 May 1515 – 28 December 1568), ruled as Duke of Württemberg from 1550 until his death in 1568.

 Life

-In November 1515, only months after his birth, his mother, Sabina of Bavaria, fled to the court of her parents in Munich.
+Born in 1515, Christoph was the son of Ulrich, Duke of Württemberg and Sabina of Bavaria.
+In November 1515, only months after his birth, his mother fled to the court of her parents in Munich.
 Young Christoph stayed in Stuttgart with his elder sister Anna and his father, Duke Ulrich.
 When the Swabian League mobilized troops against Ulrich, he brought them to Castle Hohentübingen.
 In 1519 Württemberg came under Austrian rule after the castle surrendered and Duke Ulrich was banished.